vallard/K8sServerless/helm/README.md

 [Helm](https://helm.sh/) is a package manager for Kubernetes applications.
 Instead of using multiple yaml files we have an easy way to install applications.
 The benefit comes when applications are comprised of multiple pods and/or services.
 Helm calls these bundles [charts](https://github.com/helm/charts)

-For serverless applications we require an object store and a mongodb database.
+For serverless applications we require an object store and a MongoDB database.
 We could install these with yaml files and it's not so hard to do that, but helm helps us with rollback and versions, so we will spend a few minutes installing helm.

 ## 3.1 Download Helm client